leonongit/Rmit_Hackathon/README.md

 # Solution Architecture

 <img src="https://github.com/leonongit/Rmit_Hackathon/blob/main/images/userPerspective.png?raw=true"></img><p><img src="https://github.com/leonongit/Rmit_Hackathon/blob/main/images/webDevelopment.png?raw=true"></img><p>
-The app uses:
-- ***Google API*** to provide real-time navigation to RMIT buildings.
-- **Pictures** of buildings  and classrooms that other users upload.
-- **Visual guides**, in the form of photos, to aid navigation.
-Future versions will incorporate user-generated updates, with contributors earning credits or tokens.
-# Solution Architecture

 The **RMIT Navigator** app utilizes **JavaScript**, **Google Maps API**, and **HTML** to provide real-time navigation assistance for students and staff on the RMIT University campus.
 The solution is designed to be lightweight, focusing on GPS navigation and visual guides without the need for a database.